 Conservation measures are generally implemented through designation of protected areas, voluntary and statutory procedures (Deer Act), agrienvironment schemes (SRDP).
-While some results are achievable in the short term, some attributes will recover only over longer timescales.
-Although conservation measures have been identified, implementation is patchy.
+Some results are achievable in the short term, and indeed have been achieved, butsome attributes will recover only over longer timescales.
+The current restriction of the habitat largely to ungrazed or little-grazed areas difficult of access to herbivores provides protection, but in the longer term expansion into suitable areas easier of access will enable increase in extent and increase the resilience of the habitat.